gwinterstein/CantoMap/README.md

 - Recordings of the sessions of the MapTask are in the folder "ConversationData".
 Each sub-folder contains audio files and corresponding ELAN files that contain the transcription of the audio in Chinese characters (both non-segmented and manually segmented) and jyutping romanization.
 - Recordings of the reading task where participants read words aloud from a list are in the folder "ReadingData".
 - The maps used for the task are in the folder "Maps".

+In total, the corpus offers 12 hours and 48 minutes of recordings.